 Anime Figure bootlegs and copycats are very common and can be distinguished with a keen eye for detail.
 If the price is too good to be true, it probably is.

 Bootleggers tend to use no box or create their own with low quality materials.
-Tale-telling signs to look out for are:
+Tell-tale signs to look out for are:

 - Thin cardboard box (easily warped and discoloured)

 - Figure does not fit perfectly in the clamshell blister (buckling and discoloured)

 Always compare the box to authentic ones online!
 Unboxing videos and official websites are helpful.

 As the production of bootlegs are illegal, bootleggers will remove, use the wrong font/colour or misspell the company’s name or link in Japanese or English to avoid trademark infringement.